Plant microbiomes and phyllosphere communities

-Microorganisms are vitally important to sediment processes in wetlands and are the main drivers of organic matter decomposition and nutrient mineralization.
+Microorganisms are vitally important to wetland processes and the main drivers of organic matter decomposition and nitrient mineralization.
 We've carried out a number of different studies on wetlands around the world; from coastal wetlands around Lake Pontchartrain, Louisiana, to tropical peat swamp forests in southeast Asia and peatlands in northern Europe.
 Generally, we characterize the wetland microbial communities using molecular techniques and determine their activity using enzymatic approaches.
 We've looked at changes in community structure and activity with depth, as well as the microbial response to factors such as salinity, drainage, and nutrient amendment.

 Bacterial biogeography and spatial patterns in structure and function